prateekkumarweb/timetableiith/README.md

 * Next, in Google Calendar, click the **+** button below the overview month calendar and select **From URL**.
 * Enter the URL of the hosted ical file and add the calendar.
 * This will update the calendar whenever a change is made by pushing changes to the repository.
+* Note that it may take upto 24 hours for Google Calendar to update the events from the hosted iCal file.

 ### Add pre-commit to Git so that `tt.ical` can be generated before committing